Shobuj718/sqlite_crud_project/README.md

 # installation

-## This project is simple sqlite crud operation project.All operation you if can handle just install xammp and you can see my database use DB browser for sqlite open this database.
+## This project is simple sqlite crud operation project.
+All operation  if you can handle just install xammp for run php file and you can see my database use DB browser for sqlite open this database.

 # Tests
 ## If installation complete, Firstly you can create a user and after create a user its going to redirect list page.
 Here you can edit and delete user.You can see a popup menu for alert before delete a user.